Cultural appropriation: Overview

+Serano further distinguishes these harmful “EED appropriations” from what she calls non-EED appropriation — cases where adoption or borrowing does not result in erasure, exploitation, or denigration, and may even positively support or amplify the minority community.
+She argues that not all acts of borrowing or cultural exchange are inherently oppressive; rather, the ethical problem lies in whether the action inflicts structural harm through erasure, exploitation, or denigration.

 The Oxford English Dictionarys earliest citation for the phrase was a 1945 essay by Arthur E. Christy, which discussed Orientalism.
 The term became widespread in the 1980s in discussions of post-colonial critiques of Western expansionism, though the concept of "cultural colonialism" had been explored earlier, such as in "Some General Observations on the Problems of Cultural Colonialism" by Kenneth Coutts‐Smith in 1976.

 Cultural and racial theorist George Lipsitz has used the term "strategic anti-essentialism" to refer to the calculated use of a cultural form outside of one's own to define oneself or one's group.
 Strategic anti-essentialism can be seen in both minority and majority cultures and is not confined only to the use of the other.
 However, Lipsitz argues that when the majority culture attempts to strategically anti-essentialize itself by appropriating a minority culture, it must take great care to recognize the specific socio-historical circumstances and significance of these cultural forms so as not to perpetuate the already existing majority vs. minority unequal power relations.

 Historically, some of the most hotly debated cases of cultural appropriation have occurred in places where cultural exchange is the highest, such as along the trade routes in southwestern Asia and southeastern Europe.
 Some scholars of the Ottoman Empire and ancient Egypt argue that Ottoman and Egyptian architectural traditions have long been falsely claimed and praised as Persian or Arab.